MarcelGarus/tape/why.md

 There are already some pretty cool protocol formats, like json, or Protobuf.
-So why do we need a new one?
+Some protocol formats are already widely adopted, so why do we need a new one?

 Let's have a look at a few interesting aspects of APIs and how json and Protobuf try to deliver on that.

 ## Discoverability

+You can just go to a browser and type in the API endpoint.
+The result is human-readable, so you can inspect and explore the API hands on.

 Protobuf is not intended to be read by humans, so you need to consult external documentation to find out what the API endpoint might answer.
 Especially when you're experimenting and wondering what the meaning of a concrete response is, it might become a hassle to have to switch back and forth between the documentation and the response to find out what the fields mean.

-On the other hand, JSON is dynamically typed and you can easily make requests and inspect answers right in your browser.
-That's a great way to explore an API.

 ## Efficiency